2024/25

 • Read and interact with seminal philosophical texts, in appreciation of their philosophical insights and modes of argument; research philosophical topics using appropriate tools and resources.

-• Solve problems, process and prioritize a wide variety of information, and express arguments and positions in oral and written form.
+• Solve problems, process and prioritise a wide variety of information, and express arguments and positions in oral and written form.

 • Demonstrate an awareness of key debates arising out of philosophical inquiry, conducted in its various domains.